 It is important to remember that every face is unique.
 As a top-rated New York board-certified plastic surgeon with years of experience, Dr. Westreich recognizes the importance of designing a tailor-made rejuvenation plan to match a patient’s individual needs.
 During your initial appointment, he will thoroughly review your medical history and evaluate your skin.
-Depending on your age, lifestyle and the characteristics of your skin, Dr. Westreich may recommend a mini facelift or other volume restoration procedures.
+Depending on your age, lifestyle and the characteristics of your skin, Dr. Westreich may recommend a mini facelift NYC or other volume restoration procedures.

 If would like to reverse the signs of aging and refresh your face, contact Dr. Westreich at his Manhattan office to schedule a personalized consultation.